infiniflow/ragflow/api/python_api_reference.md

 #### content: *Required*

-The main text or information of the chunk.
+The text content of the chunk.

 #### important_keywords :`list[str]`